vvpai9/ADDC-2024/README.md

 /*Here,
- '127.0.0.1' Your PC's IP Adress, Obtained by typing 'ipconfig' in command prompt '14552' is the port to which you need to connect to mission planner using UDP */
+ '127.0.0.1' Your PC's IP Adress, Obtained by typing 'ipconfig' in command prompt '14552' is the port to which you need to connect to Mission Planner using UDP */
 ```
+# Executing the mission

- 6. To run Python code:
+To run Python code:
 In Terminal 1, run:
 ```
 python3 optimise.py